Pre-Code sex films: Hollywood goes hot

-Studios marketed their films, sometimes dishonestly, by coming up with suggestive taglines and lurid titles such as Laughing Sinners, The Devil Is Driving, Free Love, Hot Saturday, Merrily We Go to Hell and, most ludicrously, Cock of the Air.
+Studios marketed their films, sometimes dishonestly, by coming up with suggestive taglines and lurid titles such as Laughing Sinners, The Devil Is Driving, Free Love, Hot Saturday, Merrily We Go to Hell and, most ludicrously, Cock of the Air, although some proposed titles such as Virgins in Cellophane and Sandy Hooker were rejected.
 Some companies even went so far as to come up with in-house contests for thinking up provocative titles for screenplays.
 Commonly labeled "sex films" by the censors, these pictures offended taste in more categories than just sexuality.
 According to a Variety analysis of 440 pictures produced in the 1932–33 season, 352 had "some sex slant", with 145 possessing "questionable sequences", and 44 being "critically sexual"."
 The trade paper summarized that "over 80% of the world's chief picture output was ... flavored with bedroom essence."
 Attempts to create films for adults only (dubbed "pinking") only served to bring larger audiences of all ages to theaters.
 Posters and publicity photos often were tantalizing.
 Women appeared in poses and garb not even glimpsed in the films themselves.
 In some cases, actresses with small parts in films, or in the case of Dolores Murray in her publicity still for The Common Law (1931), no part at all, appeared barely clothed.

 Hays became outraged at the steamy pictures circulating in newspapers around the country.
-The original Hays Code contained an often ignored note about advertising imagery, but he wrote an entirely new set of advertising rules in the style of the ten commandments that contained a set of twelve prohibitions.
+The original Hays Code contained an often ignored note about advertising imagery, but he wrote an entirely new set of advertising rules in the style of the Ten Commandments that contained a set of twelve prohibitions.
 The first seven addressed imagery and prohibited women in undergarments, women raising their skirts, suggestive poses, kissing, necking, and other suggestive material.
 The last five concerned advertising copy and prohibited misrepresentation of the film's contents, "salacious copy", and the word "courtesan".
 Soon, studios found their way around the restrictions and published more racy imagery.
 Ultimately this backfired in 1934 when a billboard in Philadelphia was placed outside Cardinal Thomas Dougherty's home.
 Severely offended, Dougherty helped launch the motion picture boycott that later facilitated the enforcement of the code.
 A commonly repeated theme by those supporting censorship, and one mentioned in the code itself, was the notion that film was a medium that greatly appealed to the masses and thus needed to be regulated.

 Despite the obvious attempts to appeal to red-blooded American males, most of the patrons of sex pictures were female.
 Variety squarely blamed women for the increase in vice pictures: